 However, as Grammar Girl so eloquently states in her blog condemning the comma splice, you are not Cormac McCarthy.

 How do you feel about comma splices?
+Let us know in the comments.

 While Liz loves grammatical rules, I love to stretch them to their breaking point (and often beyond).
 So today, I'd like you to write your practice in one extremely long, comma-splice-free sentence.
 I'll show you: